Wales scores 6 tries, beats Georgia 43-14 at Rugby World Cup

 TOYOTA, Japan (AP) — Wales opened its Rugby World Cup campaign by beating Georgia 43-14 on Monday in a contest which became much more even in the second half.

+“We were pretty clinical,” Gatland said.
+“We executed a number of set-piece opportunities.
+No disrespect to Georgia, but I like to think we’re good enough to score off a number of opportunities.”

-A much heavier defeat seemed inevitable when Six Nations champion Wales led 29-0 at halftime, already with a four-tries benefit after scores from center Jonathan Davies, flanker Justin Tipuric, left winger Josh Adams, and fullback Liam Williams.
+Tries from center Jonathan Davies in the second minute, flanker Justin Tipuric, left winger Josh Adams, and fullback Liam Williams had Welsh supporters singing.

-But Georgia proved resilient and gave its fans something to be proud of with a spirited second-half comeback which produced two tries following impressive work from the forwards.
+But Georgia gave its own fans something to be proud of with a spirited second-half comeback which produced two tries following impressive work from the forwards.

-After a converted effort from hooker Shalva Mamukashvili soon after the restart, Georgia gained in confidence and even resisted for 10 minutes without conceding any points while Jaba Bregvadze was sin-binned for collapsing a rolling maul.
+After a converted effort from hooker Shalva Mamukashvili soon after the restart, Georgia resisted for 10 minutes without conceding any points while Jaba Bregvadze was sin-binned for collapsing a rolling maul.

 Wales was in check until the 65th minute when replacement flyhalf Tomos Williams had enough pace to reach winger George North’s kick ahead just in time.